The-AR-Company/Smoke_tutorial/index.md

 This tutorial was made as an entry for the [2020 Developer Circles Community Challenge](https://developercircles2020.devpost.com/) hosted by Facebook.

-We'll be showing you how to achieve a smokey shader effect to be applied on any scene item thanks to Spark AR's [Render Pass](https://sparkar.facebook.com/ar-studio/learn/patch-editor/render-passes/render-passes-overview#limitation) feature as well as a slightly modified patch from the Spark AR library.
+We'll be showing you how to achieve a smokey shader effect to be applied on any scene object, thanks to Spark AR's [Render Pass](https://sparkar.facebook.com/ar-studio/learn/patch-editor/render-passes/render-passes-overview#limitation) feature as well as a slightly modified patch from the Spark AR library.

 _This is what we're building:_